This is a very thorough review of the Amazing Selling Machine 11 (newest version), kept up to date for 2019.

 With my generation, the millennials, we are very interested in knowing that our products are responsibly sourced, not just the benefits or features.
-One seller who uses this strategy to the fullest is Sophie Howard.
-Find out more about her course here.
+One seller who uses this strategy to the fullest can be found here.

-P.S: The locally sourced honey took off like Musk's SpaceX Rocket!
+P.S: In case you're wondering, the locally sourced honey took off like Musk's SpaceX Rocket!

 Module 3: Ordering Your Inventory and Creating Your Brand

 In this foundational module, Rich continues the supplier selection process and demonstrates how to create the skeletal Amazon listing.